2021 John Deere strike: Outcomes and impacts

-Strikers accepted a third proposed contract from Deere, voting 61% for to 39% against, ending the strike on November 17th.
-The accepted deal will boost worker pay over a period of six years, with a 10% increase in the first year, followed by a 5% increase in the contract's third and fifth years.
+Strikers accepted a third proposed contract from Deere, voting 61% for to 39% against, ending the strike on November 17.
+The accepted deal boosted worker pay over a period of six years, with a 10% increase in the first year, followed by a 5% increase in the contract's third and fifth years.
 Additionally, workers will receive an $8500 signing bonus.
-Investment bank William Blair & Company estimated that the strike likely reduced Deere's output by between 10 and 15% for the fourth quarter of 2021 and the first quarter of 2022.
+Investment bank William Blair & Company estimated that the strike likely reduced Deere's output by 10–15% for the fourth quarter of 2021 and the first quarter of 2022.

 The strike led to an increase in the already-inflated auction prices of used Deere equipment such as tractors and other used agricultural machines.

 The increase in wages achieved through the strike meant an increase in the purchasing power of workers and their families and a strengthening of local economies.